-The earliest airbags that graced the automobiles of the American auto-industry ended up contradicting their purpose of saving lives when they wound up killing many women and children.
+The problem of diversity in tech is not a new problem.
+Here’s an example: The earliest airbags that graced the automobiles of the American auto-industry ended up contradicting their purpose of saving lives when they wound up killing many women and children.
 The reason?
 The all-male teams of engineers that worked on the devices had failed to account for the smaller frames of over half of the population.

 It’s apparent that problems can easily arise when something needs to be developed for an entire population, but only a small segment of that population is put in charge of addressing that issue.

 Despite the fact that most university graduates are women, the tech industry is still statistically a primarily white and Asian male-dominated field.
 In the 1980’s, it was estimated that women accounted for 37% of computer science.
 Since then the number has not gone up, in fact, it has dropped to 18%.
 Outside of universities, 26% of the computing industry is occupied by women and as you climb the corporate ladder, that number drops to 5%.

 With an estimated 1.4 million jobs in computer science by the year 2020, it is alarming to note that only enough qualified graduates will exist to fill 29% of those, in which 3% of those will be women.

 Earlier this month, 360insights placed eighth on the ‘Best Places To Work for Women,’ list, for the second year in a row.
 We also launched #WomenInTech, which celebrates diversity in tech by recognizing a bunch of amazing women working in the tech industry.
 In fact, 360insights is a rarity in the tech industry, given that women account for 54% of the company.